openebs/openebs/designs/local-pv/lvm/persistent-volume-claim/volume_mode.md

   `NodePublishVolume` gRPC request.
 Driver will perform following operations based on volume access type
-  - If access type is mount(which is filesystem mode) then driver will format(if not formated) and mount the volume at given target path.
+  - If access type is mount(which is filesystem mode) then driver will format(if not formatted) and mount the volume at given target path.
   - If access type is block(which is raw block mode) then driver will create a file in given target path and bind mount the device at target path.
 - Once the operation is succeeded then driver will return success response to gRPC request.